olaroos/deepnetnotes/basics.md

 	combine categorical and continuous variables in a network: https://datascience.stackexchange.com/questions/29634/how-to-combine-categorical-and-continuous-input-features-for-neural-network-trai

-Backpropagation:
+**Calculating Backpropagation on a paper:**
-	Derivative of a scalar w.r.t a matrix: r = sum(i,j)(W^2)
-		dr/dW = ?
+Derivative of a scalar w.r.t a matrix: r = sum(i,j)(W^2) dr/dW = ?

 because W is a matrix we will have a derivative for each of Ws elements: i.e we will create the Jacobian of W:

 (dr/dW11 dr/dW12 etc)
 (dr/dW21 dr/dW22 etc)
 (etc

 Applying the Jacobian_W to W^2 => sum(i,j)(2W)
 Derivative of a scalar w.r.t a vector: in this case we have to create a Jacobian-Vector.
 The same as above.

 Derivative of a Vector w.r.t another Vector:
 In this case the symbol above the denominator in the Jacobian will not be a scalar anymore.
 It will change depending on the position.
 The vectors have to be of same size otherwise the vectors couldn't be multiplied in the function we are evaluating.

 If the Derivative is of a Matrix w.r.t a Vector my guess is that we will have som kind of sum along the dimension that is not multiplied with the Vector in the evaluated function.

 e.g: dp/ds size(p) = size(s) = [1xC]

 dp/ds = (dp1/ds1 dp2/ds1 ... dpC/ds1)
 (dp1/ds2 dp2/ds2 ... dpC/ds2)
 ...
 (dp1/dsC dp2/dsC ... dpC/dsC)

 Derivative of a Vector w.r.t a Matrix:
 Does not exist consistent definition for "Jacobian" of vector w.r.t matrix.

-		Solution is: to rewrite Matrix as a vector and extend the Vector with the Kronicker Multiplication of identity matrix of size len(x).
+Solution is: to rewrite Matrix as a vector
+     and extend the Vector with the Kronicker Multiplication of identity matrix of size len(x).

 this is complicated I know.
 I am not totaly sure that the identity matrix has to have size len(x)

 Convolution:
 	Dilated Convolution: